Last verified: today

 Green Superfood Blend

-Also known as: greens powder, superfood greens, green powder blend, phytonutrient blend, whole food greens
+Also known as: greens powder, super greens, green powder blend, phytonutrient blend, alkalizing greens

 What the Science Says

-A green superfood blend is a powdered mixture of ingredients like spirulina, chlorella, wheatgrass, barley grass, spinach, kale, and various fruit and vegetable extracts.
-The idea is to pack multiple plant-based nutrients — vitamins, minerals, antioxidants, and phytonutrients — into a single scoop.
-While the individual ingredients in these blends have some research behind them separately, no standardized clinical evidence exists for proprietary blends as a whole, and the actual amounts of each ingredient are often too small (hidden in 'proprietary blends') to deliver meaningful effects.
+A Green Superfood Blend is a powdered mix of ingredients like spirulina, chlorella, wheatgrass, barley grass, spinach, kale, and various fruit and vegetable extracts.
+The idea is to pack multiple plant-based nutrients into a single scoop.
+Individual ingredients in these blends have some preliminary evidence for antioxidant activity and micronutrient delivery, but no clinical research was available for this specific blend category to confirm meaningful health outcomes.

 What It Doesn't Do